15 Unique Ways to Get Cultural in Delhi

 Nothing could be more culturally true than drinking street chai in Delhi.
 India is a tea drinking nation, and chai (sweet milky tea, lightly spiced) is enormously popular.
 There are chai walas on practically every Delhi corner in the mornings.

-Drinking chai is not one of the most unique ways to get cultural in Delhi, because it’s everywhere, but I hardly ever see foreigners drinking it unless they’re with a tour group.
+Drinking chai is not one of the most unique ways to get cultural in Delhi, because it’s everywhere, but I almost never see tourists drinking it unless they’re with a group.

 Chai is thoroughly boiled, so it’s safe to drink.
-Street chai is delicious, super cheap (INR 10 approx. $0.12 USD), and a very authentic Delhi experience.
+Street chai is delicious, super cheap (INR 10 – $0.10 USD), and a very authentic Delhi experience.

 A mixed group of Indians and expats standing in front of the red walls of the Japan Foundation in Delhi